 As a tourist, the bonito arrives in the Bay of Biscay with good weather, in the month of June, and usually does not leave until the autumn has started.
 During the winter it lives in waters near the Azores, but with the arrival of spring it goes to the Asturian coast to hunt for another regional delicacy: the mouth.
 Bocarte or anchovy or anchovy.
-In Asturias it is called bocarte when it is presented whole or fried, and we use "anchovy" to refer to its fillets washed in brine.
-The Asturians like to eat as much as the bonito, and as the two coastal ones coincide in time, when eating nice it turns out that the dish is twice good.
+In Asturias it is called bocarte when it is presented whole or fried, and we use «anchovy» to refer to its fillets washed in brine.
+Asturians like to eat your mouth as much as the beautiful one, and since the two coastal ones coincide in time, when eating beautifully it turns out that the dish is twice good.

 From June to October the beautiful round the Asturian coast.
 It has always been like this and he has always been fished to the hunt, one by one, with coastal fleet and during the coastal one.
 The hunt involves dragging a decoy from the stern; formerly it consisted of corn leaves forming a kind of brush that simulated the movements of a fish.
 The baits have been sophisticated but not this fishing gear.
 The hunt is accredited as responsible fishing and healthy, very far from the stress to which the tuna banks are subjected with the drag.
 Regrettably, litigation and claims by local fishmongers to the EU are frequent during coastal strikes due to the intrusion of foreign trawlers on the high seas - beyond twelve miles - where they fish in an abusive manner, mistreat carvings and put them at risk the species and the fishing grounds.